-Our first-ever production, Kenley Smith's MAIDENS, comes to the Darkhorse Theatre this July.
-The play examines the aftermath of the 1946 Stutthof war crimes trial in Gdansk, Poland.
+Our first-ever production, Kenley Smith's MAIDENS, came to the Darkhorse Theatre July 5-13.
+The play examined the aftermath of the 1946 Stutthof war crimes trial in Gdansk, Poland.
 Poster design by the incomparable Lee Moyer.

-MAIDENS is inspired by actual people and events.
+MAIDENS is inspired by real people and events.
 Click below to learn more about Jenny-Wanda Barkmann, Elisabeth Becker and their trial for crimes against humanity.

 Jozef, a 10-year-old boy in Gdansk, Poland, has an odd souvenir -- a woman’s shoe.
 It comes from a hill called Biskupia Gorka, where he has witnessed something on a warm July day that he’ll never forget.

 In the spring of 1946, five SS Aufseherinnen (female guards) from the Stutthof concentration camp are sentenced to death by a Soviet/Polish tribunal.
 Jenny-Wanda Barkmann, infamous for her cruelty and known as the “Beautiful Spectre” by the camp inmates, shares a cell block with 22-year-old Elisabeth Becker; together, they wait out the five weeks until they are scheduled to hang.
 Elisabeth maintains her innocence and enlists the help of Lech, a Polish guard, to begin crafting a letter-writing campaign to the President of Poland.
 Jenny, who knows Lech from his previous job, uses that information as leverage to begin a project of her own.

 Kenley founded Tennessee Playwrights Studio with Molly Breen in 2018 and serves as its director.
 Recent productions include AKUMA-SHIN in Los Angeles and EMPIRES OF ETERNAL VOID at the University of Memphis.